 Plea for Infomation!

 The Clearwater police claimed Kyle’s death was a suicide.
-All of the actual evidence, however—or rather the conspicuous lack of evidence—leads to another conclusion.
+However, all of the actual evidence, or rather the conspicuous lack of evidence, leads to another conclusion.
 What evidence was lacking?
 My son’s fingerprints weren’t on the weapon.
-In fact, there were no fingerprints on the weapon.
+There were no fingerprints on the weapon.
 Kyle’s hands were tested for gunshot residue—a GSR test—but the lead investigator blocked the test from being processed.
 Additionally, the bullet that ended my son’s life was never found.
 Without fingerprints on the weapon, without the GSR test results, and without the bullet, it’s impossible to know for certain who pulled the trigger.
 Without that evidence, it’s also impossible to say that the weapon found at the crime scene was the actual weapon used.

 The investigation into Kyle’s death conducted by Detective Stephen Bohling was riddled with conflicts of interest and mishandled police procedures.
 Bohling’s subsequent police report is full of half-truths and outright lies.
 Facts critical to the case were omitted.

-In 2012 I had an expert criminologist analyze Detective Bohling’s work, how the investigation was conducted and the conclusions that can be drawn from his police report.
+In 2012, I had an expert criminologist analyze Detective Bohling’s work, how the investigation was conducted, and the conclusions that could be drawn from his police report.
 He concluded that Bohling’s investigation was a farce.
-He noted that, because of Bohling’s seemingly purposeful mishandling of the case, and the myriad sophomoric lies told by the defendants—obvious lies that were unquestioned, unpursued by the police—“it is evident that there is a connection between the Church of Scientology and the Clearwater Police Department.”
+He noted that because of Bohling’s seemingly purposeful mishandling of the case and the myriad sophomoric lies told by the defendants—obvious lies that were unquestioned, unpursued by the police—“it is evident that there is a connection between the Church of Scientology and the Clearwater Police Department.”

 My son Kyle deserves to have his day in court.
 To this day, the combined efforts of the Church of Scientology and the Clearwater Police Department have succeeded in silencing anyone speaking up on his behalf.
 Every day that passes, my heart breaks anew over my son’s sad fate, and especially the shabby treatment he received at the hands of those sworn to “serve and protect.”
 There needs to be accountability for those who believe they’re above the rule of law.